c0dycode/Borderlands-Hex-Multitool/Readme.md

 * Backpackspace: ~255
 * Array-Limit-Patch (see FAQ for more info)
 * Disable/Enable Sanity Checks
-* Addings CustomPatches via.
+* Adding CustomPatches via.
 Textfiles

 # Usage
 First - Once you've opened up the tool, expand "Setup Filepaths" at the top.